Finnish Jokes and Finnglish Faux Pas

 After three pints Peppe asks

 "How's work going?"
-Mika turns in fury and yells
+Mika turns and shouts

 "Perkele!
 Did we come here to talk or drink?!"